mdanialr/bbb-interface/README.md

 `redirect_at_logout` `string`: The URL that the BigBlueButton client will go to after users click the OK button on the ‘You have been logged out message’.

+`welcome_msg` `string`: A welcome message that gets displayed on the chat window when the participant joins.

 > Response

 `meeting_id` `string`: A meeting ID that can be used to identify this meeting by the 3rd-party application.